 Riserva Statale Valle delle Ferriere, State nature reserve in Province of Salerno, Italy.

-The reserve is accessible via marked hiking trails starting from Amalfi or Scala, with regular bus connections from Salerno serving these access points.
-Wear sturdy shoes and bring water, as the paths are steep and can be uneven in places.
+The reserve is best reached on foot via marked trails starting from Amalfi or Scala, and sturdy shoes are strongly recommended as the paths are steep and uneven in places.
+Setting out early in the day helps avoid the busiest hours along the more popular trail sections.

 The community of curious travelers